Quantum steering as a resource for secure tripartite Quantum State Sharing: Swapping resource modes

-The lower steering requirement when $g\le1$ also hints at another asymmetry: we show in the supplemental material \cite{appendix} that whenever a resource state is steerable in one direction for some $g>1$, it is always preferable to swap the modes and instead utilise steering in the opposite direction for $\bar{g}=1/g$.
+Consequently, whenever a resource state is optimally steerable in one direction for $g>1$, it is always preferable to swap the order of the modes and instead utilise the steering in the opposite direction.